caiquearaujo/apache-pulsar-consumer-sample/README.md

 # Compose

 In a parent folder, create the producer and the consumer folder with their code base.
 Then create the `docker-compose.yml` file on parent folder.
+You may see the `docker-compose.yml` sample in the `/sample` folder.